 We all experience feelings of regret and guilt from time to time.
 It’s a natural part of being human.
 Whether it’s a relationship that didn’t work out, a fight with a loved one, or taking on too much at work, these emotions can have a significant impact on our lives.

-However, what happens when these experiences become a repetitive cycle due to guilt and regret?
+And yet, what happens when these experiences become a repetitive cycle of guilt and regret that’s weighing down your soul?

 How guilt and regret affect our emotional and social well-being